Complaints about Councillors

 If the complaint fails one or more of the jurisdiction tests, no further action will be taken by the Monitoring Officer and the complaint will be rejected.
-The Complainant will be notified accordingly with reasons, within 10 working days of receipt of the complaint by the Monitoring Officer.
+The Complainant will be notified accordingly with reasons by the Monitoring Officer.
 There is no right of appeal against the Monitoring Officer’s decision.

 Local assessment criteria test

 If the complaint satisfies the jurisdiction test, the Monitoring Officer will then apply the following local assessment criteria test:

 - The complaint is a ‘repeat complaint’, unless supported by new or further evidence substantiating or indicating that the complaint is exceptionally serious or significant;

 - The complaint is anonymous, unless supported by independent documentary evidence substantiating or indicating that the complaint is exceptionally serious or significant;

 - No or insufficient information/evidence to substantiate the complaint has been submitted by the Complainant;

 - The complaint is malicious, trivial, politically motivated or ‘tit-for-tat’;

 - The Complainant is unreasonably persistent, malicious and/or vexatious;